 The shortcut works exclusively in UWP apps.
 We tried it out on Edge, the default Settings app, and Netflix.
 It worked in all three and will likely work in any other UWP app you have on your system.

 In fullscreen mode, the app continues to respond to swipe gestures.
-Both in-app swipe gestures and system wide swipe gestures will continue to work.
+Both in-app swipe gestures and system-wide swipe gestures will continue to work.
 In Edge, for example, you will be able to swipe right and left to go to the next and previous pages in a tab’s history.
 You can also four-finger swipe to go to the next or previous virtual desktop.

 Windows 10 Full Screen For UWP

 The fullscreen mode does have its shortcomings.
 It fails to work in some UWP apps like Slack.
-This might be a shortcoming of the Slack app itself but it does add a limitation to the feature nevertheless.
+This might be a shortcoming of the Slack app itself, but it does add a limitation to the feature nevertheless.
 You can’t have more than one app in fullscreen mode and swipe between them.

 When you enter fullscreen in a UWP app in Windows 10, it isn’t accompanied by an on-screen alert.
 There’s also no exiting full screen by tapping the Escape button.
-These are shortcomings because users are accustomed this behavior with other apps.
+These are shortcomings because users are accustomed to this behavior with other apps.
 Something of an alert should be there to let users know they’re in fullscreen mode.
 At the very least, a prompt should be there to tell users how to exit fullscreen mode.